mancusoa74/jMath/README.md

 This is my first project in Kivy and hence quite simple.

+it can be freeley downloaded for free here:://goo.gl/MB9Jmk

 It is based on a real needs, help my daugther to learn first grade math.

 The game is trivial and it is asking the player to solve some simple operation.